The Ups and Downs of Being a First-Time Manager

 2. Increased Pressure: With great power comes great responsibility.
 The pressure to meet targets, manage diverse personalities, and maintain team morale can be overwhelming.

-3. Impostor Syndrome: Many women experience impostor syndrome, doubting their abilities despite their accomplishments.
+3. Impostor Syndrome: Many women, but also men, can experience impostor syndrome, doubting their abilities despite their accomplishments.
 This feeling can be more pronounced in leadership roles.

 4. Work-Life Balance: Management roles often come with increased workloads and longer hours, making it harder to maintain a healthy work-life balance.